iltommi/qdb-documentation/source/faq.rst

 Quasardb is not only faster but also more frugal: it will consume less memory, less disk space and less CPU while achieving a higher level of performance.

 Nevertheless, keep in mind that what matters is *your usage scenario*.
-We will be happy to help you answer this question: contact us for more information (see :doc:`contact`).
+We will be happy to help you answer this question. |ContactUs|

 Does quasardb support 32-bit operating systems?
 ===============================================